-Dementia can be distressing, both for the people with this debilitating condition and for their families.
+Dementia can be distressing, both for those living with this condition, and for their families.

-As dementia is a progressive illness, if someone has dementia, their symptoms will get worse over time.
-This means that they’ll need more care and support, and they may need the professional care and support that can be offered in a nursing home.
+As dementia is a progressive illness, if someone has dementia, their symptoms will continue to develop over time.
+The rate of change will vary, depending on the type of dementia, and on other circumstances in their life.
+This means that they are likely to need more care and support, and they may need the professional care and support that can be offered in a nursing home.

-This is a difficult decision to make, so it’s important to have all the facts to hand when considering care for dementia patients.
+This is a difficult decision to make, so it’s important to have all the facts to hand when considering care for people living with dementia.

 What is Dementia?

 Symptoms tend to worsen as dementia progresses.
+In some cases this can be a slow progression, whereas in other types of dementia, symptoms can remain unchanged for some time, and then deteriorate quite quickly, before stabilising again for a while.
 During the later stages of dementia, the most common symptoms include:

-– A worsening of communication problems.
-Some people may lose the ability to speak.
+A worsening of communication problems.
+Some people may lose the ability to express themselves.

-If you’re caring for someone with dementia at home, you may be considering dementia care homes.
+If you’re caring for someone with dementia at home, you may be considering a care home.
 It’s a difficult decision for both carers and people living with dementia, so there are a few things you might want to take into account when thinking about taking this step.

 The right time for someone with dementia to move into a nursing home is a very personal decision, and will be different for everyone.